s1mar/My-Game-Engine/README.md

   - [GLEW](http://glew.sourceforge.net/) - It provides efficient run-time mechanisms for determining which OpenGL extensions are supported on the target platform.
   - [SOIL2](https://github.com/SpartanJ/SOIL2) - A tiny C library used primarily for uploading textures into OpenGL.
   - [irrKlang](https://www.ambiera.com/irrklang/) - Sound engine and audio library which plays WAV, MP3, OGG, FLAC, MOD, XM, IT, S3M and more file formats.
-  - [glm](https://glm.g-truc.net/0.9.9/index.html) - OpenGL Mathematics (GLM) is a header only C++ mathematics library for graphics software based on the OpenGL Shading Language (GLSL) specifications.
+  - [glm](https://glm.g-truc.net/0.9.9/index.html) - OpenGL Mathematics (GLM) is a header-only C++ mathematics library for graphics software based on the OpenGL Shading Language (GLSL) specifications.

 ### Concepts Explored
-- How does rendering work with OpenGl?
+- How does rendering work with OpenGL?
 - Shaders and working with textures.
 - Orthographic projection and dealing with world space and normalized device coordinates.
 - 2D Physics and collision resolution algorithms like AABB - AABB and AABB with a circle.